How to Prepare for Breast Augmentation SurgeryBreast Augmentation

 One of the main sources of anxiety for many patients is the fear of the unknown.
 At the Centre for Plastic Surgery, we go above and beyond to make sure you fully understand every aspect of your breast augmentation surgery.
 From the moment you initially speak with our patient care coordinator to time spent meeting with your doctor and preoperative nurse two weeks before your surgery, we make sure your questions are answered and all details have been covered.
 You should have a thorough understanding of the technicalities such as type of anesthesia used, location of incisions, implant placement, and the surgical process from check-in to recovery.

 It is important to choose a doctor who is easy to talk with about your hopes and expectations.
 Your surgeon should be honest enough to level with you if your expectations are not achievable or in your best interest.
 You may have a picture in mind of what your end goal is, but sometimes due to your body structure and build, that picture may not be possible.
 Be sure to take in printed pictures of what you are hoping for and ask your doctor if it’s realistic for your specific body type.
-A good doctor will guide you to an option that you can both feel comfortable with.
+At the Centre for Plastic Surgery, our surgeons will guide you to an option that you can both feel comfortable with.
 Taking the time to discover what is possible will help to avoid any misunderstandings or disappointments in the surgical process.

-To be honest, it would be quite rare to go through a breast augmentation without a brief ride on the emotional roller coaster.
-However, there are things you can do to make the ride more enjoyable.
+Be prepared for your breast augmentation surgery to take you on an emotional roller coaster ride.
+While the wide range of emotions you’ll feel can be overwhelming, there are things you can do to make the ride more enjoyable.
 Start by evaluating your current lifestyle, emotional health and expectations.
 Are you choosing to do this for you?
 Are you being realistic about your results?
 Have you planned ahead financially to avoid unnecessary stress on your budget?
 Being comfortable with your answers to these questions will help alleviate the possibility of negative emotions popping up after your surgery.